devicetree-org/devicetree-specification/source/devicetree-basics.rst

 Description:

-   The *dma-ranges* property is used to describe the direct memory access (DMA) structure of a memory-mapped bus whose device tree parent can be accessed from DMA operations originating from the bus.
+   The *dma-ranges* property is used to describe the direct memory access (DMA) structure of a memory-mapped bus whose devicetree parent can be accessed from DMA operations originating from the bus.
 It provides a means of defining a mapping or translation between the physical address space of the bus and the physical address space of the parent of the